How Much Does iWriter Pay? What You Can REALLY Earn on iWriter

 Elite (Rates and Requirements)

-If you are diligent at pursuing work on iWriter, then you will be able to advance quickly from Premium to Elite and enjoy the pay raise.
+If you are diligent at pursuing work on iWriter, then you will be able to advance quickly from Premium to the Elite writer's group and enjoy the pay raise.

-While you need 25 ratings to become a Premium writer, Elite writers are required to have 30 ratings total.
+While you need 25 ratings to become a Premium writer, an Elite writer is required to have 30 ratings total.
 You can easily move from one tier to the next if you have great reviews.

-Here is an example of what Elite articles cost your client:
+Here is an example of what Elite level articles cost your client:

 - 150 words: $4.70